awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.S3Import.md

 **Note**
 To import from Amazon S3 into RDS for PostgreSQL, your database must be running PostgreSQL version 10\.7 or later\.

-For more information on storing data with Amazon S3, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
-For instructions on how to upload a file to an Amazon S3 bucket, see [Add an object to a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
+For more information on storing data with Amazon S3, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service User Guide*\.
+For instructions on how to upload a file to an Amazon S3 bucket, see [Add an object to a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service User Guide*\.

 **Topics**
 + [Overview of importing Amazon S3 data](#USER_PostgreSQL.S3Import.Overview)